BEPAL/bip-implement-cpp/README.md

-# Generate Key
+Generate Key
 ----------
 generate-key is a use custom phrases to create public and private keys that match the bitcoin specification..

-# Testing
+Testing
 ----------

-Multiple test cases are provided, under the "tests" directory.
+Multiple test cases are provided, under the "examples" directory.

 Under their respective directories, they have their own use-case documents。

+Building